flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 ### General Framerate Gains

 Our internal testing shows an impressive reduction in VRAM utilization alongside noticeable frame rate increases, bringing highly welcome relief to lower-spec systems.
-Lower spec systems using lower settings in the sim have been reported to gain up to 1 - 2GB of VRAM usage reduction and some users even reporting up to 50% increase in FPS on their usual settings.
+Lower spec systems using lower settings in the sim have been reported to see up to 1 - 2GB of VRAM usage reduction and some users even reporting up to 50% increase in FPS on their usual settings.
 Higher end systems running higher sim settings might not see as large a reduction statistically but have all reported a significantly smoother experience when using the aircraft even in heavy sceneries.

 Since systems and gains can vary significantly, we have averaged out the performance gains reported by our testers using texture settings instead.
 The testers were asked to keep to their usual sim settings so the results would reflect real world gains from using the native 2024 build.
 The following charts show the average framerate improvements and VRAM reduction